Melissa Dagenais: College career

 In 2019, Dagenais began attending the University of Miami, where she played for the women's soccer team.
 She made her collegiate debut on August 22, 2019 against the UT Rio Grande Valley Vaqueros, followed by her first start on September 7 against the San Diego State Aztecs.
 She earned her first shutout on March 14, 2021 against the FIU Panthers, helping earn her ACC Defensive Player of the Week honours.
 After two seasons as the backup goalkeeper, she became the starter in her third season in the fall of 2021.
 In October 2021, she was named the ACC Co-Defensive Player of the Week.
 At the end of the 2021 season, she was named to the ACC All-Academic Team.
 She was again named to the All-Academic Team after the 2022 and 2023 seasons.

 Club career

 In 2018, Dagenais began playing with FC Sélect Rive-Sud in the Première Ligue de soccer du Québec.
 In 2021, she played with Pierrefonds FC.

 In January 2024, she joined Portuguese club Damaiense in the Campeonato Nacional Feminino.

 In February 2025, she signed with Northern Super League club Ottawa Rapid FC.
 She made her debut on June 7, 2025, keeping a clean sheet in a 4-0 victory over AFC Toronto.

 International career

 In October 2023, Dagenais was called up to a camp with the Canada national team for the first time, ahead of a pair of friendlies against Brazil.
+In February 2026, she was named to the squad for the 2026 SheBelieves Cup.